-Section 97.213(b) authorizes auxiliary stations to transmit on at least one segment in all of our VHF and shorter wavelength bands except 6
+A. Section 97.213(b) auxiliary stations are authorized to transmit on at least one segment in all of our VHF and shorter wavelength bands except

-Yes.
-Amateur stations are apparently having considerable success with such linking.
+A. Yes.
 An amateur station may be under Section 97.213 telecommand where there is a wire-line control link between the control point and the remote base sufficient for the control operator

 to perform his/her duties.
 Section 97.213(b) says: A control link using a fiber optic cable or another telecommunication service is considered wireline.

 Q. Could another ham use my remotely controlled

 40-meter base station with his auxiliary station being interconnected via the VHF uplink and UHF downlink?

 A. Yes provided, you - the Section 97.103 station licensee – designate him the Section 97.105 control operator of your remotely controlled 40-meter station.
 Consult Section 97.301 for the 40-meter segments available to the station for your friend’s operator class of license.